 - The App layer are used to transmit the information between the AIoT device and the Server.

 - The AIoT layer is used to transmit the information between the AIoT device and UE reader / CN.

+Figure 6.4.1.5-2: protocol stack example-B for Topology2

+In protocol stack example-B for Topology2

+- The AIoT layer is used to transmit the information between the AIoT device and UE reader.

+- There is no user plane for AIoT devices, but for a UE reader, there are control plane and user plane

+- In control plane: the AF can request to CN to discover and select reader based on e.g. the target area or reader ID.

+- In user plane: the UE reader can communicate with AS to report the AIoT operation result and interact the AIoT device related information, i.e. the information target to the AIoT device or the information from the AIoT device.

 6.4.2 Procedures

-6.4.2.1 Inventory procedure
+6.4.2.1 Purely via control plane: Inventory procedure

 Figure 6.4.2.1-1: Inventory Service Flow

-1. AF sends Inventory Operation Request with the following information: target area for the operation, client which requests the operation, match information which is used to filter and discover the target AIoT devices for the operation.
+1. AF sends Inventory Operation Request with the following information: the number of AIoT devices, target area for the operation, client which requests the operation, match information which is used to filter and discover the target AIoT devices for the operation.
+The number of AIoT devices is the exact number or an approximate number range.

+NOTE 1: The number of AIoT devices is to assist the resource allocation for inventory at the reader.
+Generally, resource for different device number are different.

 2. The NEF authorizes the AF request.
 If the AF request is authorized, The NEF discovers the AIoT function using the information in Inventory Operation Request, e.g. using the target area for the operation to discovery the AIoT function from NRF.
 If the target area for the operation matches the AIoT service area of the AIoT Function, the NRF returns the information for the AIoT function to the NEF.